Commercial Content | 18+ | T&C Apply | Play Responsibly | Ad Disclosure

 All you need to know about the race

 Royal Ascot betting offers are gaining more and more popularity as the race approaches.
-The Royal Ascot Queen Anne enclosure is definitely the most valuable race meeting in the UK with over £6,5 million in prize money (£7,3 million in 2018).
+Royal Ascot is the most valuable race meeting in the UK with over £8.65 million in prize money (£7.3 million in 2019).

-During the five-day festival, all the eyes are on races but on the attendees too.
-Every single year the event is attended by members of the British Royal Family, including Elizabeth II herself.
-The third day, which is always Thursday is considered to be the main day of the festival since it features the Ascot Gold Cup.
+During the five-day festival, eyes are on the races and attendees too.
+Every year the event is attended by members of the British Royal Family, including Elizabeth II herself.
+The third day, which is always Thursday, is considered to be the main day of the festival since it features the Ascot Gold Cup.

 If we take into account the importance and popularity of the event, we can see why the majority of UK online bookmakers try to provide the best Royal Ascot betting offers to their clients.
 Continue to read our article and see what to expect from this year’s event.

 Further down the page, you’ll also find some information on previous winners, historical records, betting markets and promotions, etc. Here’s a look at some important facts that will help you understand the principle of Royal Ascot Queen Anne enclosure.

 As we have said, the Royal Ascot is a crucial event in the British social calendar.
 During the five-day meeting, over 300,000 people attend the Ascot Racecourse in Berkshire.
 That’s actually the most-attended race meeting in the whole Europe with omnipresent press coverage.
 Usually, the press is often more focused on the attendees and their styling than on the actual racing.

 However, the Royal Ascot week is a real treat for all horse racing fans.
 There are 18 group races, with at least one Groupe One event that takes place each of the five days.
 The Ascot Gold Cup is on Thursday.
 This year the race is held from Tuesday 14th June until Saturday 18th 2022.